Asymptotic Dirichlet problem for A-harmonic and minimal graph equations in Cartan-Hadamard manifolds: Abstract

 \section{Abstract}

-We study the asymptotic Dirichlet problem for $\cA$-harmonic equations and for the minimal graph equation on a Cartan-Hadamard manifold $M$ whose sectional curvatures are bounded from below and above by certain functions depending on the distance to a fixed point $o\in M$.
+We study the asymptotic Dirichlet problem for $\cA$-harmonic equations and for the minimal graph equation on a Cartan-Hadamard manifold $M$ whose sectional curvatures are bounded from below and above by certain functions depending on the distance $r=d(\cdot,o)$ to a fixed point $o\in M$.
 We are, in particular, interested in finding optimal (or close to optimal) curvature upper bounds.
+In the special case of the Laplace-Beltrami equation we are able to solve the asymptotic Dirichlet problem in dimensions $n\ge 3$ if radial sectional curvatures satisfy

+outside a compact set for some $\varepsilon > \bar{\varepsilon}>0$.
+The upper bound is close to optimal since the nonsolvability is known if $K\geq -1/\bigl(2r(x)^2 \log r(x)\bigr)$.
+Our results (in the non-rotationally symmetric case) improve on the previously known case of the quadratically decaying upper bound.